ubclaunchpad/workoutpersonalizer-backend/README.md

 1. Start the postgres server.
 2. Run `yarn sequelize-cli init` to setup the project.
 3. Run `yarn sequelize-cli db:create`
    - This command only setups the dev database.
-There will also databases for testing and production.
+There will also be databases for testing and production.
 4. Run `yarn sequelize-cli db:migrate` to run the pending migrations.
 Any changes to the tables must take place through migrations.
    Ensure changes are also updated in the model files.
 5. Setup Postico using the same values in the `.env`